Science Write Now

 These questions, I realise, are a technique.

 ‘A disorder is not an identity.
-These episodes are part of me, but I refuse to let them define me.
-As much as I want them gone, they’re still mine.’
+These episodes are part of me, but I refuse to let them define me.’

 The specialist chuckles.
-‘We’re on your side, Amelia; we want to fix this.’
+‘We’re on your side, Bianca; we want to fix this.’

 I’d hate to think of his dinner table conversation: Tempura chicken and temporal lobe, anyone?
 That’s a lot of brains to dissect and understand and fix.
 But I want urgently for him to see past the skin and tissue and skull, and into my brain.

 He passes me a file, which reads: MRI and EEG normal.
-Diagnosis: The patient has been experiencing a constellation of symptoms correlating to non-epileptic seizures (FND).
+Diagnosis: The patient has been experiencing a constellation of functional symptoms correlating to psychogenic non-epileptic seizures (PNES).

 Underneath is scrawled: Neurologist?
 Psychiatrist?

 But I am not offered any such referrals.
-Apparently, FND falls in a “grey” area.
+Apparently, PNES (a sub-category of FND) falls in a “grey” area.
 Instead, he jots down a website, and then discharges me with a patient, routine smile.
 So much for specialising in grey matter

 As I walk out, it occurs to me.